elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/bridge-pattern.md

   </summary>
   <div>
     <div>
       <strong>Interview Response:</strong> The Bridge pattern allows two components, a client, and a service, to work together, with each element having its interface.
 The Bridge Pattern is a high-level architectural pattern, and its primary goal is to write better code through two levels of abstraction.
-It facilitates the very loose coupling of objects and sometimes gets referred to as a double Adapter pattern.<br/>
+It facilitates the very loose coupling of objects and sometimes referred to as a double Adapter pattern.<br/>
     </div><br />
   <div><strong className="codeExample">Diagram:</strong><br /><br />